 Key Components of Estate Planning

-When it comes to securing your family’s future, understanding the key elements of estate planning is essential.
-A comprehensive estate plan includes several vital components that work together to protect your assets and ensure your wishes are carried out.
+When it comes to securing your family’s future, understanding the key elements of estate planning under English and Welsh law is essential.
+A comprehensive estate plan typically includes three core components: a will, trusts, and Lasting Powers of Attorney.
+Each serves a different purpose, and together they form a robust framework of protection.

 Wills and Their Importance

-To create a valid will, you must be of sound mind, and the document should be witnessed and signed.
-It’s also essential to review and update your will regularly to reflect any changes in your circumstances.
+To create a valid will in England and Wales, you must be over 18 (with limited exceptions), have testamentary capacity (meaning you understand what you’re doing and its effects), and the will must be in writing, signed by you in the presence of two witnesses who also sign.
+It’s essential to review and update your will regularly — particularly after marriage (which automatically revokes a previous will), divorce, the birth of children or grandchildren, or any significant change in your assets.
 For more information on understanding the basics of estate planning, you can visit APW-IFA’s guide.

 Trusts: A Valuable Tool